UretzkyZvi/Database-Query-Result-Monitoring-Management-Pack-for-SCOM/README.md

 ## Features
 * Easy tool to create and delete queries.
-* Detecated Views in SCOM Console.
+* Dedicated Views in SCOM Console.
 * Performance data collection.
 * Monitor using consecutive samples condition and scheduler filter.
 * A group instance for several queries.